 Taste Argentinian wine under Amsterdam’s Nieuwe Kerk at The Wine Cellar.
 This cozy location is located below ground at the side of the historic church.
 To get inside you have to go through a cookie shop and down a spiral staircase.
 Make a reservation if you’d like to sip delicious wines with your friends in this unique location.

-If you like the idea of drinking or dining in hidden parts of a church, check out Koffieschenkerij de Oude Kerk.
+If you like the idea of drinking or dining in hidden parts of a church, also check out Koffieschenkerij de Oude Kerk.

 What’s more secret and underground than an actual bunker?
 The Vondelbunker is hidden under a bridge in Vondelpark and hosts a variety of interesting counterculture activities and events including concerts, cinema nights, art exhibits and dinners.
 There is even a micro beer brewery located here called Bunkerbier.
 And yes this is an actual bomb shelter from the Cold War.
 There are many more scattered around Amsterdam, the ultimate secret places.

 Amsterdam’s newest park, Schellingwouderpark, is still undiscovered by many Amsterdammers.
 Maybe part of the reason for that is because it is only reachable by a little boat!
 It’s located near the end of the charming Nieuwendammerdijk in Amsterdam Noord.
 Take a picnic and check out the views over Het IJ or go swimming in the summertime.

 I actually discovered the area by accident one day when exploring Amsterdam Noord by bicycle.
 I ended up crossing the river over the Oranjesluizen.
-Which are also fascinating to check out if you are interested in ships and engineering.
+These are also fascinating to check out if you are interested in ships and engineering.

 Goats.
 A whole bunch of goats.
 There is a biodynamic goat farm in the middle of Amsterdamse Bos where you can interact with the animals and buy farm fresh products including milk, cheese, meat, honey and eggs.
 Geitenboerderij Riddammerhoeve is a great place to spend an hour or two and come home with the freshest food.
 While you are there be sure to try the goat milk ice cream, it’s delish!
-Another favorite hidden farm is Buurtboerderij Ons Genoegen next to Westerpark, have you discovered it yet?
+Another favorite hidden Amsterdam city farm is Buurtboerderij Ons Genoegen next to Westerpark, have you discovered it yet?

 ‘t Nieuwe Diep